 Date of birth and age for each RU member were asked or verified during each MEPS interview (AGE13X, DOBMM, DOBYY).
 If date of birth was available, age was calculated based on the difference between date of birth and date of interview.
 Inconsistencies between the calculated age and the age reported during the CAPI interview were reviewed and resolved.
-For purposes of confidentiality, the variable AGE13X was top-coded at 85 years, and DOBYY bottom coded at 1930.
+For purposes of confidentiality, the variable AGE13X was top-coded at 85 years, and DOBYY bottom coded at 1931.
 When date of birth was not provided but age was (from either the MEPS or the NHIS data), the month and year of birth were assigned randomly from among the possible valid options.
 For any cases still not accounted for, age was imputed using (1) the mean age difference between MEPS participants with certain family relationships (where available) or (2) the mean age value for MEPS participants.
 For example, a mother's age is imputed as her child's age plus the mean age difference between MEPS mothers and their children, or a wife's age is imputed as the husband's age plus the mean age difference between MEPS wives and husbands.
+For confidentiality, a few records have date of birth variables recoded to a value of -9 (Not Ascertained), and age modified according to disclosure risk guidelines.